row-engineering/ai-narration/README.md

 A WordPress plugin to enable AI-generated audio of posts, to boost accessibility, engagement, and reach.

+## Instalation

+1) Install the plugin
+- In WordPress admin go to Plugins > Add New > Upload Plugin
+- Choose the plugin zip and click Install Now
+- Click Activate

+2) Confirm it is active
+- You should see it listed under Plugins as Active
+- A new settings page will appear under Settings or in the left menu

+### Minimum setup in Settings

+1) Choose the service
+Select your TTS or narration service from the dropdown.
+For now Open AI is the only one supported

+2) Add API key
+Paste the key for the chosen service.
+Save.

+3) Choose a Voice
+The most commons ones known for each service are listed.

+4) Base directory
+Confirm the base directory where narration assets will be stored or read from.
+Adjust if your site uses a custom path.

+5) Post content selector
+The default selector is `.entry-content` and works with default themes.
+If your post is a custom template this might have been changed.
+If so you need to provide it here.

+That’s all you need for a basic run.
+Create or view a single post that has a narration index and the script will load.

+Full explanations for all settings will be added later.

 ## Supporting AI Narration

 AI Narration is an open source project with its ongoing development made possible entirely by the engineering team at Rest of World - and potentially others in the future.
 If you'd like to support these efforts, please consider donation which will also help support our global journalism efforts: